-Students who are not limited in their English proficiency, and who wish to increase their proficiency in Spanish in certain subject matter areas such as accounting, secretarial skills, business, etc., should also be informed of the bilingual program offerings and/or encouraged to speak to instructors or staff members of the bilingual program area.
-These students do not have to read Spanish; they merely have to understand and speak some Spanish.
-Taking bilingual program courses will help them improve their proficiency in Spanish while learning course content.
-Learning terminology in Spanish in particular subject matter areas such as accounting, secretarial studies, education, business, etc., provides them with additional marketable skills.
+Students who are not limited in their English proficiency, and who wish to increase their proficiency in another language (mainly in Spanish) in certain subject matter areas such as business, secretarial studies, psychology, etc., should also be informed of the bilingual program offerings and/or encouraged to speak to instructors or staff members of the bilingual program area.
+These students do not have to be able to read the native language, they merely have to understand and speak it.
+Taking bilingual program courses will help them improve their proficiency in Spanish (or another language) while learning course content, which is the primary goal.
+Learning new vocabulary and terminology in the native language in addition to improving their English, in particular subject matter areas such as accounting, secretarial studies, education, business, etc., provides students with additional marketable skills they can take to prospective employers.